asyncapi/website/pages/blog/conference-2023.md

 ## Where Too Next?

-As we plan for AACoT'24, we have two potential locations - one in Lagos (happening early Q2) and the other in Paris for APIdays (happening in Q4).
-If you are interested, we are currently seeking sponsors for AACoT'24, either as our event and host sponsor or as our financial sponsor.
+As we plan for AACoT'24, we have three potential locations - one in Lagos (happening early Q2), U.K. hosted by APIdays London, and the other in France at APIdays Paris(happening in Q4).
+If you are interested, we are currently seeking sponsors for AACoT'24, either as our financial sponsor or event and host sponsor.

 You can check out our [Open Collective Page](https://opencollective.com/asyncapi/events/asyncapi-conference-on-tour-6b3c0aa1) to see the current sponsorship tiers or download our sponsorship prospectus for more information.